The common egg is one of the most nutrient-dense foods out there.

 To summarize the results, he had normal cholesterol readings and was virtually free of atherosclerosis (arterial plaque) (37).

-To emphasize: don’t throw away the yolk because that’s where most of the nutrients are.
+Don’t throw away the yolk because that’s where most of the nutrients are.

-10 Great Tasting Low-Carb Egg Recipes
+10 Great Tasting Egg Recipes

 If you’re anything like me, then you probably get comfortable in your ways and end up making eggs in the same way.

 So, here are some of the best egg-based recipes I found from around the Internet.
-All of the recipes are low-carb and paleo (if you eat dairy) friendly.

 - 1. Crustless Quiche Lorraine – A tasty quiche made from bacon, eggs, cream and swiss cheese.
 For the recipe: Lemon Tree Dwelling.